lucasquemelli/House_Rocket/README.md

 ### Questions and Requests (Q&R)
 ---
-In order to improve the decision making, the House Rocket's CEO created many sets of questions and requests:
+In order to improve the decision making, the House Rocket's CEO created 7 sets of questions and requests:

 #### Q&R 1.0